 No Impact.
-The project site does not contain, nor is it adjacent to, forest land.
+The project sites do not contain, nor are they adjacent to, forest land.
 Therefore, the proposed project would not result in a loss of forest land or a conversion of forest land to non-forest uses.
 No impact would occur.

-The 12 billboards identified for removal are located in urban, developed areas of the City and would not result in conversion of forest land to non-forest use.
+The 11 billboards identified for removal are located in urban, developed areas of the City and would not result in conversion of forest land to non-forest use.
 No impact would occur.